Blog: Recent stories > International Trade > Selling to Vietnam – Tips, Advice and Guidance

 Import

-Exporters of food and foodstuff products to Vietnam need to register their product (one-time for one product only) with an authorized agency under the Ministry of Agriculture and Rural Development and Ministry of Health.
+Exporters of food and foodstuff products to Vietnam must register their products (one-time for one product only) with an authorized agency under the Ministry of Agriculture and Rural Development and the Ministry of Health.

-The Ministry of Science and Technology has the primary responsibility of coordinating with specialized management ministries in amending and supplementing the compulsory contents of goods labels.
+The Ministry of Science and Technology is primarily responsible for coordinating with specialized management ministries in amending and supplementing the compulsory contents of goods labels.
 Product labels must include the following contents (In Vietnamese):

 • The name of the Product;